-- 1. We generate a random Petri net with a fixed dimension (n = 10 transitions)through the ProM plugin "Generate block-structured stochastic Petri nets". - 2.
-We play out an event log consisting of 100 traces generated from the Petri net. - 3.
-We randomly alter the activity label of a specific percentage d_a of events, swapping it with another label sampled from the universe of activities. - 4.
-We randomly swap a specific percentage d_s of events with their successor.
+- 4. We randomly swap a specific percentage d_s of events with their successor.
 For each event sampled for the swap, we randomly select either the predecessor or the successor (with 50% probability each), and we swap the timestamps of the two events, effectively inverting their order.
 We skip the selection of the swap direction if we select the first event in a trace (which is swapped with the second) or the last event in a trace (which swaps with the second to last). - 5.
 We randomly duplicate a specific percentage d_d of events.
 For each event selected for duplication, we create a new event in the trace with identical case ID and activity label, and with timestamp equal to the average between the timestamp of this selected event and the timestamp of the following event.
-If we select the last event in a trace for duplication, we simply add a fixed delta to the timestamp of the duplicate.
+If we select the last event in a trace for duplication, we simply add a fixed delta to the timestamp of the duplicate. - 6.

-- 28 Pegoraro et al. - 6.
 We randomly introduce uncertainty in activity labels for a specific percentage u_a of events.
-Each event selected for uncertainty on activity labels receives one additional activity label, different from the one it already have, sampled from the universe of activity labels. - 7.
+Each event selected for uncertainty on activity labels receives one additional activity label, different from the one it already has, sampled from the universe of activity labels. - 7.
 We randomly introduce uncertainty in timestamps for a specific percentage u_t of events.
 For each event sampled for timestamp uncertainty we randomly choose either the predecessor or the successor (with 50% probability each); the timestamp of the sampled event becomes an interval which extremes are the original timestamp and the timestamp of the predecessor or successor, effectively causing them to mutually overlap.
-In case the sampled event is the first (resp., last) event in a trace, we skip the selection of the predecessor or successor and we directly consider the successor (resp., predecessor) for the extremes of the uncertain timestamp. - 8.
-We randomly transform a specific percentage u_i of events in indeterminate events.
+In case the sampled event is the first (resp., last) event in a trace, we skip the selection of the predecessor or successor and we directly consider the successor (resp., predecessor) for the extremes of the uncertain timestamp. - We randomly transform a specific percentage u_i of events in indeterminate events.
 To these sampled events, we add the "?" attribute, in order to mark them as indeterminate. - 9.
 We measure upper and lower bounds for conformance score with increasing percentage p of uncertainty.